nishloadmaster/coreset_selection/README.md

 ## Usage Notes

-✅ Upload large `.zip` files (50,000+ images supported) via Upload Data tab.
+✅ Upload `.zip` files with images and videos; videos will have frames extracted automatically for use in the gallery and pipelines.
-✅ Images will be extracted in the background while the frontend remains usable.
+✅ Handles large `.zip` uploads while the frontend remains usable.
-✅ Gallery will auto-refresh every 10 seconds and can be manually refreshed.
+✅ Gallery auto-refreshes every 10 seconds, with manual refresh button available.
-✅ Use Curate Data to test local AI model curation workflows.
+✅ Curate Data section for local AI model improvement workflows.
+✅ Dark/light toggle for comfortable long work sessions.

 ---